-Even though the delay in the start of the simulated mission involved a higher magnetic external activity with respect to Constellation 3, as reflected in the observed and predicted solar flux and geomagnetic activity for years 1980-2015 shown in Figure 2.5, it was not expected that this delay or the difference in prerequisites adopted for Constellations 3 and 4 becomes a major problem for the recovery of the crustal field.
+Even though the delay in the start of the simulated mission involved a higher magnetic external activity with respect to Constellation 3, as reflected in the observed and predicted solar flux and geomagnetic activity for years 1980-2015 shown in Figure 2.5, it was not expected neither this delay nor the different prerequisites adopted for Constellations 3 and 4 to become a major problem for the recovery of the crustal field.
 Figure 6.1 (left) shows the sensitivity matrix for the lithospheric field recovery for Constellation 3 when the input signal contains core, lithospheric, and magnetospheric (primary and induced) contributions (no gradient data used at this point).
 Surprisingly, the recovery for the same case for Constellation 4 (Figure 6.1, right) was much noisier.